davisshi/technologies/MethodChaining/MethodChaining.md

-## Use method Chaining to do the service layering
+## Use Method Chaining and Service Layering

 ### 1. Following is a part of an example coding from most developers including senior developers
 Put the most business logic in a big long method, which is not good for maintain